bufbuild/protocompile/grammar/README.md

 # Introduction
-This is a specification for the Protocol Buffer IDL (Interface Definition Language).
+This is a specification for the syntax of the Protocol Buffer IDL (Interface Definition Language).
 Protocol Buffer is also known by the short hand "protobuf".

 The language is a platform-agnostic and implementation-language-agnostic way of describing data structures and RPC interfaces.